History of the Eastern Orthodox Church: Hesychast controversy

 Under church tradition the practice of Hesychasm has it beginnings in the bible, Matthew 6:6 and the Philokalia.
 It is a form of constant purposeful prayer or experiential prayer, explicitly referred to as contemplation.
-The tradition of contemplation with inner silence or tranquility is shared by all Eastern asceticism movements, having its roots in the Egyptian traditions of monasticism exemplified by such Orthodox monastics as St Anthony of Egypt.
+The tradition of contemplation with inner silence or tranquility is shared by all Eastern ascetic movements, having its roots in the Egyptian traditions of monasticism exemplified by such Orthodox monastics as St Anthony of Egypt.
 The Hesychasts stated that at higher stages of their practice they reached the actual contemplation-union with the Tabor Light, i.e., Uncreated Divine Light or photomos seen by the apostles in the event of the Transfiguration of Christ and Saint Paul while on the road to Damascus.
-It is depicted in icons and theological discourse as tongues of fire.
+It is depicted in icons and in theological discourse as tongues of fire.

 Around the year 1337, Hesychasm attracted the attention of a learned member of the Orthodox Church, Barlaam, a Calabrian monk who at that time held the office of abbot in the Monastery of St Saviour's in Constantinople and who visited Mount Athos.
 There, he encountered Hesychasts and heard descriptions of their practices, also reading the writings of the teacher in Hesychasm of St Gregory Palamas, himself an Athonite monk.
 Trained in Scholastic theology, Barlaam was scandalized by Hesychasm and began to campaign against it.
 As a teacher of theology in the Scholastic mode, Barlaam propounded a more intellectual and propositional approach to the knowledge of God than the Hesychasts taught.
 In particular, he took exception to the Hesychasts doctrine to the nature of the uncreated light, the experience of which was said to be the goal of Hesychast practice.
 Barlaam held this concept to be polytheistic, inasmuch as it postulated two eternal substances, a visible (immanent) and an invisible God (transcendent).